Lan Huang, Ph.D.

 Dr. Tonra received his BS in Physics and PhD in Physiology and Biophysics from SUNY Stony Brook.
 Dr. Tonra has over 26 years experience discovering and translating pre-clinical assets to clinical development, and expanding the utility of clinically advanced assets, in leading innovative biotech companies including Regeneron Pharmaceuticals, Millennium Pharmaceuticals, Kadmon Holdings and ImClone Systems/Eli Lilly.
 In the nearly 10 years Dr. Tonra spent at ImClone, his efforts were critical in the validation and IND filing for 10 preclinical assets, including Cyramza®, Portrazza®, and Lartruvo®.
 Dr. Tonra was a key contributor at Kadmon towards the eventual approval for marketing of belumosudil for the treatment of chronic graft versus host disease.
 At BeyondSpring Dr. Tonra was part of the team that discovered plinabulin’s differentiated mechanism of action and was instrumental in expanding plinabulin’s clinical indications through outsourced nonclinical research and collaborations with leading academic experts.
 More recently, prior to joining SEED as President and CSO, Dr. Tonra lead the preclinical discovery and advancement of broad-spectrum antiviral drugs at Evrys Bio.

-Dr. Huang is a co-Founder, Chairman and CEO of BeyondSpring and SEED Therapeutics.
+Dr. Huang is Founder, Chairman and CEO of BeyondSpring and SEED Therapeutics.
 Dr. Huang received scientific training at Memorial Sloan Kettering Cancer Center, where her breakthrough research in solving the first E2-E3 ubiquitin ligase structure involving P53 degradation was published in Science.
 She received her PhD in Chemistry from the University of California at Berkeley, where she won the graduating PhD woman award from Soroptimist International.
 Her translational research in cancer signaling pathways involving Ras was published in two Nature papers.
 Dr. Huang has more than a decade of entrepreneurial experience in the Chinese and U.S. biotechnology industry and invented and holds patents for a number of biotech products for oncology and dermatology indications.
 Prior to founding BeyondSpring and its pipeline of preclinical to Phase 3 assets, Dr. Huang co-founded WuXi MTLH Biotechnology Co.
 Ltd., and designed cancer peptide drug whose China rights were acquired in 2010 by Shanghai Pharmaceutical Group, one of the top three pharmaceutical companies in China.
 She also co-founded Paramax International, a clinical CRO company in China, sold to RPS (a global CRO), then to Warburg Pincus in 2011.
 At BeyondSpring, Dr. Huang has taken the company public (NASDAQ:BYSI) and advanced the main small molecule asset, plinabulin, through NDA filing in the US and China.

 Linus S Lin, Ph.D.